 We’re guessing you already know that webs make a house look unkempt.
 But there are other reasons you should get rid of spider webs when you see them.

-Removing webs can also encourage spiders to move along, as they produce a limited supply of silk and need time to recharge before they can replace a destroyed web.
+Removing webs can also encourage web-making species to move along.
+Spiders produce a limited supply of silk and need time to recharge before they can replace a destroyed web.
 No web, no food, no reason to stay.

 Webs on Plants Might be Mites

 Spider mites are a common pest on plants that can create webbing.
-These aren’t actual spiders, so you’ll need to use different methods to take care of these critters first if you want their webs to go away.
+These arachnids aren’t actual spiders, so you’ll need to use different methods to take care of these critters.
+Neem oil and miticides work best.
+Just be careful not to harm your plants in the process.

 Spider Web vs Cobweb (What’s the Difference?)